terra-campaigns/degenesis/_notions/inklings.md

 	- bullish with what they've accomplished
 	- interested in joining the clique
 - [ ] Balkan is folk horror
+- [ ] Spitalian suit found in the Brochovs settlement

 ## Primal Odd